Aranna-0572/Aranna-0572/README.md

 # Hi there, I'm Aranna! 👋

-I'm a blockchain enthusiast with a passion for AI and decentralized technologies.
-Currently, I'm focused on building and developing a blockchain project that explores new possibilities in the world of decentralized applications (dApps).
+- digging into blockchain & AI & decentralized governance
+- building a blockchain project for open-sourced dApps

 I don’t write code but I leverage AI tools to enhance my work and streamline processes.